Skip to content

 LAN Webhooks

-In LAN mode, OctoEverywhere will send webhook http requests from the OctoEverywhere plugin on your local network.
-This allows you to run a service on your local network that's not exposed to the public internet.
+In LAN mode, OctoEverywhere sends webhook HTTP requests from the OctoEverywhere plugin on your local network.
+This allows you to run a service on your local network that is not exposed to the public internet.
 This can make setting up an HTTP endpoint much easier.

-Then URL for LAN HTTP requests can be any valid LAN address.
-Such as IP addresses 192.168.1.10, local LAN domains octopi.local, Docker network bridges notificationHandler, etc.
+The URL for LAN HTTP requests can be any valid LAN address, such as an IP address like 192.168.1.10, a local LAN domain like octopi.local, or a Docker network bridge like notificationHandler.

 Public Internet Webhooks

-The webhook HTTP requests will come from the OctoEverywhere service in this mode.
-The HTTP request can be sent to any HTTP endpoint publicly accessible on the public internet.
+In this mode, webhook HTTP requests come from the OctoEverywhere service.
+The HTTP request can be sent to any HTTP endpoint publicly accessible on the internet.

-If you're using internet-based webhooks, it's recommended that you use https for your webhook URL to keep the connection secure.
+If you're using internet-based webhooks, we recommend using HTTPS for your webhook URL to keep the connection secure.

-When you set up your webhook in OctoEverywhere, you can optionally specify any string less than or equal to 128 chars that will be sent in every webhook request.
+When you set up your webhook in OctoEverywhere, you can optionally specify any string up to 128 characters that will be sent in every webhook request.

-This allows your HTTP server to verify that the request came from OctoEverywhere since only OctoEverywhere and you know the secret key.
+This allows your HTTP server to verify that the request came from OctoEverywhere, since only you and OctoEverywhere know the secret key.

 Create Your Webhook

-Now that you have picked how you're going to build your webhook, you need to setup the webhook in OctoEverywhere.
+Now that you have picked how you will receive webhook requests, set up the webhook in OctoEverywhere.